YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 ### Evaluation Criteria:
-- Ships are tiered by their PvE PERFORMANCE first and foremost, but notes on notable PvP usage will be made if suitable.
+- Ships are evaluated by their PvE PERFORMANCE first and foremost, but notes on notable PvP usage will be made if suitable.
-- Ships are tiered according to their ability to act as a STAND-ALONE unit.
+- Ships are evaluated according to their ability to act as a STAND-ALONE unit.
-- Ships unable to fulfil the above criterion (eg. carriers as a whole, Vestal) are rated according to their ability to act as a SUPPORT unit; buffs/debuffs/aa/heals garner higher ranks than sheer damage output, especially during boss fights.
+- Ships unable to evaluated the above criterion (eg. carriers as a whole, Vestal) are rated according to their ability to act as a SUPPORT unit; buffs/debuffs/aa/heals garner higher ranks than sheer damage output, especially during boss fights.
 See assorted notes for reasoning.
 - Ships are compared to others in their OWN CLASS for tiering purposes; if two ships are have comparable stats and purpose, the least expensive one will be ranked higher.
-- Ships in a tier are listed alphabetically and in order of nationality (USS -> HMS -> IJN -> KMS).
+- Ships are listed alphabetically and in order of nationality (USS -> HMS -> IJN -> KMS -> French -> Italy -> Russia).
 - All units are assumed to be MAXED (ie. lv120, BiS gear, SL10 across the board).
 PRs are an exception, as they take at the very least two full months to max, let alone rainbow ones.
 - Auto or Manual performance is not taken into consideration, unless it is specifically relevant to the unit.
 - The Retrofit Priority List orderings are decided on the basis of how effective is the retrofitted unit, not how much does it need the retrofit; in other words, the better (more powerful/more useful) the retrofit, the higher it is.